Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Related Work

-Other prior studies that were not particularly looking at dark patterns also reported ``bad'' design practices that could potentially harm users, such as malicious interface techniques~\cite{conti2010malicious}, asshole designers~\cite{gray2020kind}, privacy paradox~\cite{waldman2020cognitive}, and impulsive buying~\cite{moser2019impulse}.
-Conti and Sobiesk defined malicious interface techniques as the intention that ``deliberately sacrifice the user experience'' to achieve designers' goals~\cite{conti2010malicious}.
-Gray et al. found that even without the presence of dark patterns, asshole designs could still deceive users, such as restricting users' tasks, setting traps that were hard to avoid, and misrepresenting information, which highlighted designers' unethical intents and motivations~\cite{gray2020kind}.
-Moser and colleagues~\cite{moser2019impulse} studied impulse buying in e-shopping websites.
-Some impulsive buying features are different from dark patterns.
-For example, an impulse buying feature ``Offering Returns'' is not a dark pattern because it does not directly benefit e-shopping websites~\cite{brignull2015dark,mathur2019dark}.

-Studies have started to understand users' perceptions about dark patterns --- whether users can be aware of dark patterns~\cite{di2020ui,maier2020dark,waldman2020cognitive} and how dark patterns influence user behaviors~\cite{luguri2019shining}.
-Studies indicated that users tended to be insensitive to dark pattern designs even with hints~\cite{di2020ui,maier2020dark}.
-For example, Di Geronimo and colleagues explored user's perception of UI dark patterns in mobile applications.
-Their online user experiment illustrated that the presence of malicious designs was not easy to notice by users~\cite{di2020ui}.
-If users were informed of the existence of dark patterns, they were better aware of them~\cite{waldman2020cognitive}.
+Studies have started to understand users' perceptions about deceptive designs, i.e., whether users can be aware of deceptive designs~\cite{di2020ui,maier2020dark,waldman2020cognitive} and how deceptive designs influence user behavior~\cite{luguri2019shining}.
+Studies indicated that users tended to be insensitive to deceptive designs even with hints~\cite{di2020ui,maier2020dark}.
+For example, Di Geronimo and colleagues explored user's perception of UI deceptive designs in mobile applications.
+Their online user experiment illustrated that the presence of malicious designs was not easy for users to notice~\cite{di2020ui}.
+If users were informed of the existence of deceptive designs, however, they were found to be better aware of them~\cite{waldman2020cognitive}.
 Maier and Harr~\cite{maier2020dark} found that deceptive techniques were perceived as less malicious by users and some of them were regarded as just sneaky and dishonest.
-Luguri and Strahilevitz found that well-educated users were less susceptible to dark patterns than the less-educated group; the dark patterns ``hidden information,'' ``trick questions,'' and ``obstruction'' were more likely to be manipulative than others such as ``nagging,'' ``sneaking,'' ``forced action''~\cite{luguri2019shining}.
-These findings indicate a need to better understand users' perceptions of and reactions to dark patterns with the purpose of mitigating harms.
+Luguri and Strahilevitz found that well-educated users were less susceptible to deceptive designs than a less-educated group.
+The deceptive designs ``hidden information,'' ``trick questions,'' and ``obstruction'' were more likely to be manipulative than others such as ``nagging,'' ``sneaking,'' ``forced action''~\cite{luguri2019shining}.
+Mathur et al. discussed the origins of deceptive designs from the disciplines of psychology and behavioral economics and proposed possibilities to evaluate the impacts of deceptive designs on individuals such as financial loss, violation of privacy and cognitive burden~\cite{mathur2021makes}.
+These findings indicate the need to better understand users' perceptions of, and reactions to, deceptive designs with the purpose of mitigating harm.